codeabuu/TaskManager/README.md

 **Overview**

 Welcome to the Task Manager Web Application!
 This is a simple yet effective task management tool that allows users to add, edit, delete, and mark tasks as complete.
-The project is built using HTML, CSS, and JavaScript with a focus on modern features such as ES6, Promises, and Classes.
+The project is built focusing on modern features such as ES6's, Promises, and Classes.

 *I also set up a simple HTTP server in Node.js that serves static files based on the requested URL, handling various file types and responding with appropriate content types(server.js).*